holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 	Refer to [Creating a New Farms Folder](#creating-a-new-farms-folder) for help creating an initial farms folder and learning about subsequent prompts.

 3. You will be prompted to select a unit of measurement for the program to run in (Metric = 1, Imperial = 2).
-Please select an option
+Please select an option.

 4. The Command Line Interface will now process each of the farms that you have created and their corresponding component data input files.